What happens if your mother never throws your comics books away?

-My comics work ranges from umpteen small-press ventures to such titles as Marvel Comics' Iron Man and Crimson Dynamo, Bongo Comics' Bart Simpson, and Star Wars: Empire for Dark Horse Comics.
-I've been the regular writer of Star Wars: Knights Of The Old Republic since the beginning, and I wrote the comics adaptation of Indiana Jones and the Kingdom of the Crystal Skull.
+My comics work ranges from umpteen small-press ventures to such titles as Marvel Comics' Iron Man and Crimson Dynamo, Bongo Comics' Bart Simpson, and Mass Effect for Dark Horse Comics.
+I was the regular writer of Star Wars: Knights Of The Old Republic since the beginning, and I wrote the comics adaptation of Indiana Jones and the Kingdom of the Crystal Skull.

-In games, my work includes writing for the Star Wars Role-Playing Game, the massively multiplayer role-playing game, Sword of the New World, and reference guides including the Scrye Collectible Card Game Checklist & Price Guide.
+In games, my work includes writing for the Star Wars Role-Playing Gam and reference guides including the Scrye Collectible Card Game Checklist & Price Guide.

 This site provides behind-the-scenes information about my works, as well as answers to frequently asked questions.
 Here are some now...

-Frequently Asked QuestionsWhere can I find out more about your upcoming comics?
+Frequently Asked QuestionsWhere can I find out more about your upcoming work?